Expert Insight, Breaking News, and Insider Stories on Real Estate in Paris

 The height and width of the building must also meet certain criteria.
 This is why Haussmannian buildings are never more than 6 stories high.
 The division of floors obeys strict social hierarchy rules.
 On the ground floor, local shops were located on either side of an entryway, large enough for horse-drawn carriages to pass.
 The managers of said boutiques lived on the first floor.
 Here, the ceilings are often low.
 The walls are à bossage, meaning that an extra layer of stone projecting outward from the building, has been laid, either for decoration or to reinforce the wall.

 The second floor was reserved for the richest, as it was far enough away from the street without being too much of a climb.
 These nobles enjoyed higher ceilings (3.2 meters) and balconies that stretched the entire length of the building.
-The more modest bourgeois lived on the third, fourth, and fifth floors.
+The more modest bourgeois lived on the third, fourth, and fifth floors, where they endured daily climbs in the era before elevators.
 The third and fourth floors are similarly styled, but with less detailed window frames and successively lower ceilings.
 Residents of the 5th floor had balconies, as well, but only for esthetic purposes, as Haussmann wanted to create symmetry with the 2nd floor.
 These balconies were often less detailed.
 Finally, on the 6th floor below the 45 degree roof, were where the chambres de bonnes were located.
 This is where the domestic help stayed.
 Today, these maids quarters are often turned into small studios or used for storage.